Residency Administration Fellowship Information

 OVERALL Objectives:

-2. Understand the ACGME EM specialty-specific program requirements
+2. Recognize the ACGME EM specialty-specific program requirements.

-4. Describe how to approach crises in residency management
+5. Describe how to approach crises in residency management.

-5. Develop a plan for personal career advancement
+6. Develop a plan for personal career advancement.

-Any current CORD faculty member representative or CORD fellow member representative is welcome to apply, whether you currently are in residency leadership or seeking to make that transition.
+Any current CORD member may apply, whether you currently are in residency leadership or seeking to make that transition.

-The course consists of the following three sessions:
+The course consists of the following in-person sessions:

 • CORD 2025 Academic Assembly - March 15, 2025